apiato/documentation/docs/components/optional-components/service-providers.md

         └── ...
 ```

-The following diagram illustrates the registration flow of the service providers in the above folder structure:
+The following diagram illustrates the registration flow of service providers in the above folder structure:

 ```mermaid
 graph TB